Gabriel-Julien Ouvrard: The Napoleonic Era (1801–1815)

 Ouvrard was one of the founders of the Compagnie des Négociants Réunis along with the banker Médard Desprez (1764–1842), Regent of the Bank of France.
 In exchange for a cash advance, the company received valid obligations including monthly subsidies that Spain had to pay to France in implementing the Treaty of 22 June 1803.
 In 1804 the company had obtained from Spain its monopoly of trade with Spanish America.
-However the resumption of war between France and England slowed the movement of vessels.
+However the resumption of war between France and Britain slowed the movement of vessels.
 In 1805 the Bank of France faced collapse; this potential financial disaster was averted on 27 January 1806, when Ouvrard agreed to guarantee loans against the gold from the Spanish South America colonies.

 Ouvrard then entered a period of financial difficulties.
 He could not raise the acquisition price of the Château du Raincy.
 In 1809, he was imprisoned in Sainte-Pélagie for unpaid debt and released three months later.
-Believing that only peace could bring maritime economic growth, he tried to negotiate a secret peace with England with the support of Louis Bonaparte and Joseph Fouché, which earned him three years in prison.
+Believing that only peace could bring maritime economic growth, he tried to negotiate a secret peace with Britain with the support of Louis Bonaparte and Joseph Fouché, which earned him three years in prison.